 By Rishika Sadam

-The company said it expects first-quarter adjusted profit of 25 cents-26 cents per share.
-Analysts were expecting a profit of 30 cents per share, according to Thomson Reuters I/B/E/S.
+Analysts on average were expecting a profit of $2.05 per share, according to Thomson Reuters I/B/E/S.

 HPE also reported a revenue miss for the first quarter ended Jan.
 31.

 Revenue fell 10.4 percent to $11.41 billion, well short of the analysts' average estimate of $12.07 billion.

 "We saw significantly lower demand from one customer and major Tier 1 service provider facing a very competitive environment," Chief Executive Officer Meg Whitman said on a call with analysts.

 Revenue from its enterprise group, the company's biggest and which offers servers, storage and networking services, fell nearly 12 percent to $6.32 billion in the quarter.